 Pirate Bay is, you guessed it, a unique pirate themed 12 hole mini golf course at Nineteen Bar and Grill.
 You can play a round and then head inside for some food; be sure to have a go at the driving range inside the restaurant while you’re waiting for your meal.

-We have a whole host of nature and wildlife native to our Islands.
-As mentioned earlier, you can see the abundance of marine life we have by taking a Rib Voyage or Kayak/Stand Up Paddleboarding tour, but there is also a variety of wildlife and nature to discover on land.
+We have a whole host of nature and wildlife native to our Islands which you can explore on a ramble.
 From the humble Guernsey vole and Guernsey cow to the Blonde Hedgehog of Alderney, you’re sure to see something you won't see elsewhere.

 You can take your own wildlife walk, or there are a variety of tours available led by Tours of Guernsey or Annette Henry Tours.
 These walking tours are led by accredited tour guides who have an extensive knowledge of our history and interesting facts surrounding the flora, fauna and animals you will see.